 - Publishers are wondering about the payment of their balance earnings in their account.

-AdBrite was generating more than 160 million unique views in US alone and closing such a reputed company within few days of notice period without the balance payment is clearly a lesson to every webmasters.
-Publishers should go for multiple ad networks in order to manage these risks and do not primarily rely on advertising income from their sites.
+As mentioned, AdBrite was generating more than 160 million unique views in US alone and closing such a reputed company within few days of notice period without the balance payment is clearly a lesson to every publishers.

 If you are a publisher, do not primarily rely on advertising income from your sites.
 You should go for multiple ad networks in order to manage these risks.
 Here are some of the options you can try:

 - Get approval from reputed companies like Google for their AdSense program.